ConnorBrereton/SiteReliabilityEngineering/README.md

 *Achievable Targets*:
 - Achievable based on past performance.
-- SLOs are dynamic in nature
+- SLOs are dynamic in nature.